intona/json-parser/README.md

 How to use
 ----------

 Add json.c and json.h to your build system.
-Call json_parse_destructive() or json_parse().
+Call json_parse() or json_parse_destructive().
 The arguments and semantics are documented in the header file.

 The optional json_out.h/json_out.c files are trivial helpers to write JSON data.